 Cyber Monday is a companion shopping “holiday” that follows Black Friday and is the first Monday after Thanksgiving.
 The term was coined by members of the ecommerce marketing community in 2005 as a way of promoting increased sales for web-based retailers.
 Thanks to an aggressive marketing scheme and the widespread adoption of sales date across multiple types of retailers, Cyber Monday has quickly gone from known-among-geeks to well known among the general populace.

 Practically speaking, not only have the two shopping holidays largely blended together (retailers without brick and mortar stores host Black Friday sales and those with brick and mortar stores, even if they’re selling things as entirely un-“cyber” as sweaters, now have Cyber Monday sales), but most retailers have outright claimed the entirely of November as “Black November”.
 We’ve been getting Black November sale promotions in our inbox for weeks now.
 As such, it’s far more practical to focus on deal saving tips and tricks that apply to both holidays (which have essentially merged into one massive shopping weekend).

 Retailers promoting both shopping holidays like to claim that they’re offering the best deals and do everything in their power to entice you to spend your money, but are you really scoring a deal?
 Let’s take a look at how you can actually score deals and avoid getting burned.

-For 2014, Amazon has decided that they will have Black Friday all week long, with new deals happening every 10 minutes or so.
+Starting in 2014, Amazon decided that they will have Black Friday all week long.
+For the entire week there are lightning deals happening every 10 minutes or so.
 There are definitely some good deals to be found, although if you are looking for a specific item you may or may not find what you are looking for.
-You can visit Amazon’s Black Friday 2014 page for the current listing.
+You can visit Amazon’s Black Friday 2015 page for the current listing.